-There are many different types of headphones within this category that you should be aware of. we strongly recommend that you consider the following Instruction.
+You should be aware of many different types of headphones within this category.
+We strongly recommend that you consider the following Instruction.

 For most people who listen to music quietly, noise isolation is a must.
-Blocking out outside noise and preventing your music from leaking in helps provide a more enjoyable experience.
-For this reason, a closed design tends to be the most popular type of headphone.
+Blocking out outside noise and preventing your music from leaking helps provide a more enjoyable experience.
+For this reason, a closed design tends to be the most popular type of headphones.

-Open layouts are preferred when mixing, as it doesn’t much matter if noise is filtered out.
+Open layouts are preferred when mixing, as it doesn’t matter if the noise is filtered out.
 Once again, the choice will come down to your preferences and operations.

-We recommend getting a pair of headphones that have a reasonable amount of insulation.
-This will help provide a clear listening experience without being distracted by external noise.
+We recommend getting a pair of headphones with a reasonable amount of insulation to help provide a clear listening experience without being distracted by external noise.

 Accuracy is an incredibly important element to look for in-studio headphones.
 Without precision, you won’t be able to create a professional-sounding mix!

-Studio headphones work by providing a flat frequency, which essentially means the audio will sound exactly as it is.
+Studio headphones work by providing a flat frequency, which essentially means the audio will sound great as it is.